Dr. Lee McGaan

 • Groupthink, based on the research of Irving Janis into the causes of the Cuban Bay of Pigs Invasion fiasco, illustrates how, in highly cohesive grooups, social pressure and witholding information can cause disasterous mistakes.

-• Sunstein seems to presume that the principle functrion of deliberation is to combine information and expand the range of thinking.
-His take on the constitution is that pooling information is what the structures of government are intended to do.
+• Sunstein tends to presume that the principle function of deliberation is to combine information and expand the range of thinking.
+His take on the U.S. Constitution is that pooling information is what the structures of government are intended to do.
 But there may be more to it.
 (What?)

-• A highly confident group member may lead the group in his/her direction, for better or worse.
+• A highly confident group member may lead the group in his/her direction, for better or worse (e.g. 12 Angry Men).

 • Sunstein suggests small group outcomes tell us about larger groups, but is that true?

-• Herb Simon's concept of "satisficing" [ the tendency to gain just enough information to develop a preference for a decision, often ends the search for information and leads to efforts to avoid contradictory information. this is at least partially a feature of the human desire to reduce ambiguity - whether by individuals or in groups.
+• Herb Simon's concept of "satisficing" [The tendency of individuals and groups to gain just enough information to develop a preference for a decision, often ends the search for information and leads to efforts to avoid contradictory information].
+This is at least partially a feature of the human desire to reduce ambiguity - whether by individuals or in groups.
+This problem is amplified by the desire to be "effcient."

 • The two most important reasons for deliberative failure (Low status members are most affected by these.)